 The university has been consistently ranked among best 10 engineering institutions as per the various Independent Surveys on Best Engineering Institutions of the country.
-The university has got 1st position as Top Engineering College of Super Excellence by GHRDC.
-In 2018 ranking, the University has been ranked 5th by India Today University ranking.
-Also the Times i3 RC ranking has ranked the university at 5th position.
-India Today's Best Engineering Government Colleges for 2018 has ranked DTU at the 7th position.
-The 2018 NIRF rankings placed DTU at the 41th position.
+The university has got 2nd position as per Times Engineering Ranking 2019.
+The University has been ranked 7th by India Today's best government engineering colleges ranking 2019.
+The 2019 NIRF rankings placed DTU at the 34th position among the engineering institutions and at 47th in the universities.